 Urinary incontinence is a condition wherein you are unable to prevent or control the discharge of urine.
-Data shows that nearly 15% of men over the age of 60 suffer from incontinence.
-A vast majority of men tend to develop incontinence as a result of prostate troubles, neurological problems, diabetes, or urinary tract infections.
+As a matter of fact, data shows that nearly 15% of men over the age of 60 suffer from incontinence.
+A vast majority of men tend to develop incontinence symptoms as a result of prostate troubles, neurological problems, diabetes, or urinary tract infections.

 Urinary Incontinence in Men: Signs to Look Out For